Skip to main content

 A data format that represents recognition and tracking results as facts.
 OMNI Agent can generate the following types of events:

-Event structures
+Event specification

 Structure of Identification Event: